NCAR/qstat-cache/README.md

 In either case, the following steps are required to finish configuration.

-3. In `$PREFIX/src/qscache/cfg`, copy the `site.cfg.example` file to `site.cfg`
+3. In `$PREFIX/lib/qscache/cfg` or `lib/python3.x/site-packages/qscache/cfg`,
-   and customize settings as described below.
+   copy the `site.cfg.example` file to `site.cfg` and customize settings as described below.
 Alternatively, copy the example to `<system>.cfg` and then set the environment variable `QSCACHE_SERVER=<system>`.
 The latter approach allows you to cache multiple servers in a complex at the same time.
 4. Schedule the `util/gen_data.sh` script to run at regular intervals (typically every minute via a cron job).
 7. Add the cached version of `qstat` to your (and your users') environment PATH.